mobfox/MobFox-Android-SDK/docs/docs/getting_started.md

 ---
 id: getting_started
-title: Integrate via Android SDK
+title: Install The MobFox Android SDK
 ---

-The SDK supports Android OS 4.4.x (KitKat) and later.
+The SDK supports Android OS 4.4.x / API 19 (KitKat) and later.

+For users with lower versions the SDK will run normally but will not return any ads.

 ## Where to get support
 For any problems or questions not covered by the instructions below, contact EMAIL: sdk_support@mobfox.com or open an issue.

-If you want to report bugs or technical issues with this SDK please do it on Github.
+To report bugs or technical issues with this SDK please do it on Github.

 ## Prerequisites
-You will need a Mobfox account.
+You will need a [MobFox](https://mobfox.com) account.

-## Installation

-Note: The SDK supports Android API 19 and above.

-For users with lower versions the SDK will run normally but will not return any ads.

-### AndroidManifest.xml
+## AndroidManifest.xml

 Add the following your app's AndroidManifest.xml:
 ```html,xml